 If you’re visiting in the summer, enjoy a balmy evening at the Veterans Memorial Park Amphitheater for Napa City Nights, the concert series that happens friday evenings, starting in 2018 on June 8th and ending August 24th.
 With terraced seating, live music, and beautiful views of the Napa River, it’s a great way to wind down after a day of Wine Country activities.

 There are also plenty of options for wine tasting for all the landlubbers who want to enjoy a river view without getting wet.
-In downtown Napa, the newly renovated Mark Herold Wines offers an eclectic tasting room experience, and JaM Cellars offers easy to love wines for you to enjoy in their music studio tasting room, complete with a classic vinyl collection and weekly live-music JaMSessions.
+In downtown Napa, check out Acumen Winery Gallery, featuring estate wines from organically-grown grapes on Atlas Peak, New Frontier Wine Co., showcasing luxury Napa wines from renowned global winemakers, and JaM Cellars, which offers easy to love wines for you to enjoy in their music studio tasting room (complete with a classic vinyl collection and weekly live-music JaMSessions).
 Apart from having a fabulous name, Cru @ the Annex has several gorgeous, laid-back tasting areas, replete with wicker chandeliers and a cozy outdoor patio.
 Outland Wines tasting room feels like a local neighborhood spot and features a tightly curated selection of wines from three local producers.

 If you’re strolling along the riverfront, you might venture down the dreamy, floral corridor that leads to Celadon.
 It’s a highly rated local seafood establishment, though diners also rave about the pork belly and the lemon meringue pie.
 Bounty Hunter Wine Bar & Smokin’ BBQ is a great casual option right off Main Street for some hearty protein, with an extensive whisky menu to boot.
 Angele Restaurant & Bar is a rustic brasserie serving French fare on the Napa River.
 Crowd favorites include the beautiful deviled eggs, the duck confit, and the pork belly.
-To satisfy a Japanese izakaya craving, try Miminashi, known for their extensive yakitori offerings, as well as their ramen.
 Just want sweets?
 No problem.
 Stroll up to the Soft Cream window, for a customizable serving of ice cream and toppings, served in a house made waffle bowl or cone.
 For those who might be finding it difficult to decide (decision fatigue is real), sample a little bit of everything instead at the Oxbow Public Market, which features favorites such as Hog Island Oyster Bar, Gott’s Roadside, The Fatted Calf, and Three Twins Ice Cream.